codeclimate/platform/SPEC.md

 Offsets, however are 0-based.
 A Position of `{ "offset": 4 }` represents the _fifth_ character in the file.
 Importantly, the `offset` is from the beginning of the file, not the beginning of a line.
 Newline characters (and all characters) count when computing an offset.

-### Contents
+#### Contents

-Contents give more information about the issue's check, including a description of the issue, how to fix it, and relevant links.
+Content gives more information about the issue's check, including a description of the issue, how to fix it, and relevant links.
 They are expressed as a hash with a `body` key.
 The value of this key should be a [Markdown](http://daringfireball.net/projects/markdown/) document.
 For example:

 ```json
 {
   "body": "This cop checks that the ABC size of methods is not higher than the configured maximum.
 The ABC size is based on assignments, branches (method calls), and conditions.
 See [this page](http://c2.com/cgi/wiki?AbcMetric) for more information on ABC size."
 }
 ```
-### Source Code Traces
+#### Source code traces

 Some engines require the ability to refer to other source locations in describing an issue.
 For this reason, an `Issue` object can have an associated `Trace`, a data structure meant to represent ordered or unordered lists of source code locations.
 A `Trace` has the following fields: